 Lutz Spruce is a naturally occurring hybrid, growing among the Sitka and White Spruce in Western North America.
 It picks up a bit of each wood's character: high stiffness, low density, and consistent white color.

-Redwoods are majestic trees, growing 200-400 feet high and for hundreds and sometimes, thousands of years.
+Redwoods are majestic trees, growing 200-400 feet high and living for hundreds, and sometimes thousands, of years.

 Redwood can create a guitar of unsurpassed responsiveness and richness of tone.